Jeffry Boatright – Suwannee County Writer

 If you could tell your younger writing self anything, what would it be?

 Read more!
 Good readers make good writers.
 I would tell myself not to rush being published.
 First impressions can be lasting impressions.
-Certainly, I would encourage myself to enjoy the experience, listen to others, and look for the character in everyone.
+Certainly, I would encourage myself to enjoy the experience, listen to others, and look for character in everyone.
 Above all, I would advise against compromising my integrity.

 Note to Our Fellow Writers